-Concho Resources has more than a hunch that a lucrative resource lies under its feet in Southeastern New Mexico and West Texas.
-The company explores and develops properties (about 375,000 net acres), located primarily in the Permian Basin region, in which it produces oil and natural gas.
-It also owns properties in North Dakota and Arkansas.
-About two-thirds of the company's 323.4 million barrels of proved reserves is crude oil, while the rest is natural gas.
-Concho Resources gets the bulk of its sales from crude oil.
-Regional refiner Navajo Refining Company accounted for 32% of the company's total sales in 2010.
+Concho Resources is investing for the long term in its lucrative underground resources in Southeastern New Mexico and West Texas.
+The oil and gas company explores and develops properties (more than 72,472 net acres), located primarily in the Permian Basin region, where it produces oil and natural gas.
+The bulk of the company's reported 623.5 million barrels of proved reserves in 2015 was crude oil, while the rest was natural gas.
+Concho Resources gets 85% its revenues from crude oil, which is priced much higher than natural gas.
+The company drilled 273 net wells in 2015.

 Mergers and Acquisitions

-To free up cash to help pay for its expansion, in 2010 the company sold non-core Permian Basin oil and natural gas properties to Legacy Reserves for $103 million.
-In 2011 it also sold Bakken assets to Linn Energy for $196 million.
+To raise cash to help fund acquisitions, in 2012 Concho Resources sold some non-core Permian Basin oil and natural gas properties to Legacy Reserves for $520 million.

-In late 2011 the company agreed to acquire interests in the Wolfberry trend in the Permian Basin from Petroleum Development Corporation for $175 million.
-The acquisition would add about 10,200 net acres to the company's holdings in the region and has estimated proved reserves of about 13 million barrels of oil equivalent and net production of about 1,100 barrels of oil equivalent per day.
+In 2012 the company acquired interests in the Wolfberry trend in the Permian Basin from Petroleum Development Corporation for $189.2 million.
+The acquisition added about 10,200 net acres to Concho Resources' holdings in the region and estimated proved oil reserves of about 10 million barrels of oil equivalent.

-The company boosted its Permian holdings further in 2012 after buying all of the oil and gas assets of Three Rivers Operating Company for $1 billion.
-Three Rivers has estimated proved reserves of 58 million barrels of oil equivalent and 200,000 net acres in a handful of Permian plays.
+The company boosted its Permian holdings further in 2012 by buying all of the oil and gas assets of Three Rivers Operating Company for $1 billion.
+Three Rivers has estimated proved reserves of 45.5 million barrels of oil equivalent and 200,000 net acres in a handful of Permian plays.